fabstao/fabsk8s/README.md

 ### Prerequisites

 * Ansible 2.9
-* Debian or Fedora32 host with minimum 8 GB of RAM, 3 vCPUs and 25 GB od free disk for AIO demo
+* Minimum 8 GB of RAM, 3 vCPUs and 25 GB od free disk for AIO demo
 * bash
 * ssh key pair already installed on the AIO host
 * sudo passwordless on the AIO host (similar to cloud instances like in AWS or Openstack)